FrancoBujakiewicz/FrancoBujakiewicz/README.md

 ## Linux/UNIX based systems 🐧

 - Terminal, tiling window managers and keyboard focused apps usage ⌨️
 - System and programs configuration and customization ⚙️
+- Setup lightweight, minimalist and fast environments 🪶
 - Scripting for automatizations and utilities 📜

 ### Distributions I used
- Linux distros I used: Linux Mint 🌿, Arch Linux  and NixOS ❄️ (I NixOS use btw)
+ - Linux Mint 🌿
+ - Arch Linux 🤯
+ - Actually using: NixOS ❄️